 Natural History

-The Upper Bay was formed nearly 15 million years ago by uplifting events, and over time the Santa Ana River sculpted the bay itself into the immense low-lying wetland visible today.
-Upper Newport Bay SMCA protects an inland delta often referred to as the Newport Back Bay.
+The upper portion of Newport Bay was formed nearly 15 million years ago by geologic uplifting events, and over time the Santa Ana River sculpted the bay itself into the immense low-lying wetland it is today.
+Upper Newport Bay SMCA protects the inland delta often referred to as the Newport Back Bay.
 As the largest remaining estuary in Southern California, a mix of marshland, tidal flats, sand bars, and striking bluffs serve as habitat to many unique plants and animals.

 Because of its large size and location, Upper Newport Bay is considered one of the premier birdwatching sites in the state.
-During winter migration, nearly 30,000 birds may use Upper Newport Bay at a time.
-It provides critical habitat and refuge for six rare or endangered species, including the light-footed clapper rail, brown pelican, Belding's savannah sparrow, black rail, peregrine falcon, and California least tern.
+During winter migration, around 30,000 birds may be using Upper Newport Bay at any given point in time.
+It provides critical habitat and refuge to rare or endangered species, including the light-footed clapper rail, Belding's savannah sparrow, black rail, and California least tern.

 Beneath the surface of the brackish inland water, tidal flats and eelgrass beds provide essential nursery habitat for California halibut, barred sand bass, and croaker.
-Striped mullet are frequently spotted leaping from the water and, along with other bait fish like anchovy and topsmelt, provide food for birds and smoothhound sharks.
-Medusa worms, jackknife clams, and bent nose clams bury themselves beneath the mud, where they filter nutrients and plankton from the silty water hoping to avoid stingrays looking for a meal along the shallow bottom.
+Striped mullet are frequently spotted leaping from the water and, along with other bait fish like anchovy and topsmelt, provide food for birds and smoothhound sharks, among many other predators.
+Medusa worms, jackknife clams, and bent nose clams bury themselves beneath the mud, where they filter nutrients and plankton from the silty water, and hope to avoid stingrays looking for a meal along the shallow bottom.
 At lower tides, striped shore crabs and California horn snails become exposed along the shorelines.

 Cultural History